stephenverderame/cpp_book/src/templates/variadic.md

 static_assert(count == 1);
 static_assert(argCount("Hello", 50.0, 10, 'c') == 4);
 ```
-When we call argCount with non-zero amount of arguments, the first argument gets bound to `T&&` and the rest (which may be 0) gets bound to `Args&&`.
-If the pack has no arguments in it, the expansion won't do anything and the no parameter overload will be called.
+When we call `argCount` with non-zero amount of arguments, the first argument gets bound to `T&&` and the rest (which there may be none) gets bound to `Args&&`.
+If the pack has no arguments in it, the expansion won't do anything, and the no parameter overload will be called.

 A better way to do this is to use the `sizeof...` operator, which gets the amount of arguments in a parameter pack.